erodola/DLAI-s2-2022/README.md

 Course material, 2nd semester a.y.
 2021/2022, Dept. of Computer Science

 ### News
+- **26/04/2022:** The lectures of the 27th and 28th will regard an invited lecture and the midterm respectively, both during the standard lecture hours.
+The invited lecture will be given in the usual hybrid setting, so you can either come in presence or follow it remotely; the midterm will instead be performed remotely.
+The following Zoom meeting will be used for both lectures: Meeting ID: 624 518 7703 Passcode: 5rk76a.
 - **21/04/2022:** The list of projects is now published, please scroll down for more details.
 - **13/04/2022:** Please fill out the OPIS questionnaire (instructions [here](https://www.uniroma1.it/sites/default/files/field_file_allegati/guided_path_to_access_student_s_opinions_questionnaire_2021_2022.pdf)).
 The code for this course is X6SYL1ZK.
 - **13/04/2022:** The lecture of April 14th is cancelled due to Easter holidays, as per the academic calendar.